xmtp/docs-xmtp-org/docs/pages/dms/troubleshoot.md

 # Troubleshooting

+This document provides troubleshooting tips for common developer support questions.

 ## Why is my app failing with a "Buffer is not found" error?

 If you run into issues with `Buffer` and `polyfills`, try this solution: